D U Q U E S N E U N I V E R S I T Y

 • Monthly insights and a strategy session combine to help the team identify opportunities for admissions engagement and share findings with the enrollment team.

-The team is invested in developing strategic marketing capacity, using insights to inform decision-making at the cabinet level, and in building a shared understanding of the value of brand health across campus.
+They're using insights to inform decision making at the cabinet level, and in building a shared understanding of the value of brand health across campus.

 • The audit and strategy session on cross-campus collaboration informed a conversation with the cabinet and deans around campus-wide approaches to social media account creation, including how to evaluate starting new accounts and/or sunsetting dormant ones.

-Let's Connect
+Let's connect